octopus-network/oyster/README.md

-# oyster
+# OttoChain

-**oyster** is a EVM chain based on Ethermint, it's built using the Cosmos SDK which runs on top of the Tendermint Core consensus engine.
+**OttoChain** is a scalable PoS blockchain that is fully compatible and interoperable with the EVM.
+It is built using the Cosmos SDK which runs on top of the CometBFT consensus engine, to accomplish fast finality, high transaction throughput and short block times (~2 seconds).

 ## Run Multi Node